 Common mistake #1: Hands too wide

 For a classic straight handstand, the hands should be positioned directly under the shoulders and arms squeezing toward each other.
 The placement is a lot closer than you think.
-When the hands are wider, you end up recruiting more lats and triceps, which can make it seem easier at first, but doesn’t lend itself to a longer hold and does not represent a technical handstand.
-P.S. the handstand emoji’s technique is on point!
+When the hands are wider, you end up recruiting more lats and triceps, which can make it seem easier at first, but doesn’t lend itself to a longer hold and does not represent a technical straight handstand.
+Placing your hands wide IS however helpful for some contortion handstands.
+P.S. the handstand emoji’s technique is a good example of hand position!

 Common mistake #2: Shoulders closed